w3kasper/autoblogs/README.md

 nodemon index

-*this will go into the server folder and install all dependancies, then start nodemon/server on port 5000*
+*this will go into the server folder and install all dependancies, then start nodemon/server on port 5000.*

+*.env is found in this folder*

 ### Client Setup